-Patch Reservoir
+Patch Reservoir Worcester City of Worcester

 Location: Mill Street .40 mile South of the intersection of Mill Street and Airport Drive.
 There is a sign for Patch Reservoir and a wide shoulder on the East side of the road that accommodates parking for several cars.
 Canoes and non-motorized boats can put in here.
 To locate the path, walk South for about a minute and enter the woods beyond the house with the white plastic fence (464 Mill Street).